jonathansillito/open-source-project-course/README.md

 And as a reminder *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."*

+## Course structure

+Each week of the course will be focused on one main topic, related to one or more of the course learning outcomes.
+A typical week will look something like the following (beginning on **Tuesday** and then spilling into **Thursday**).

+1. **Reading:** Each week students will be assigned some reading of substance.
+We expect that students who do the reading *in advance* will get far more out of the class.

+2. **Discussing:** Class will begin with a discussion of the topic, in part based on the reading.
+We hope students will come prepared to ask questions and contribute to the discussion.

+3. **Practicing:** Students will then break into small groups to practice skills related to the topic.
+This practice time will be highly interactive, with interruptions for class discussion and feedback from instructors.

+4. **Applying:** Students will independently apply what is learned in their open source project to deepen their understanding of the topic and contribute to the project.

+5. **Reflecting:** At the end of the week students will submit a reflection on the topic based on some assigned questions.
+There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

 ## Generative AI Policy

 You are encouraged to make use of the various generative AI tools that can help.
 Please consider two things: